phunware/maas-ads-unity-sdk/README.md

 ### Banner
 A size must be selected as well as an alignment option.
 Additionally, an optional 3D Banner flag can be used with 320x50 banners.

-Once the banner ad has been requested, it will remain on screen until dismissal, and a new ad will be insertedinto the banner every 30 seconds.
+Once the banner ad has been requested, it will remain on screen until dismissal, and a new ad will be inserted into the banner every 30 seconds.
 ### Interstitial Image
 Will show a full screen image